- Seven Reforms Needed in Education - January 10, 2017

 4. Improve Teacher Training Programs

 While teacher training programs have come a long way in the past decade, they still leave much to be desired.
-Up and coming teachers would benefit from more case-studies where real teachers pose actual situations and problems they have come across.
+Up and coming teachers would benefit from more case studies where real teachers pose actual situations and problems they have come across.
 New teachers need to understand that while teachers from Freedom Writers and similar movies are ideal educators, they are not always realistic.
-Additionally, teacher programs should never lump together different grade levels; while elementary, middle school, and high school classrooms do have some similarities, the differences are far too great to throw everyone together.
+Additionally, teacher programs should never lump together different grade levels; while elementary, middle school and high school classrooms do have some similarities, the differences are far too great to throw everyone together.
 For example, one of my classroom management classes did put all education majors together, and most of the strategies we taught were aimed at younger students, favoring the elementary education majors.
 (Please understand, I love my elementary education peers and I enjoyed learning alongside them.)
 Whenever middle school and high school student-teachers asked how to apply the strategies to older students, we were told we could “easily” adapt it with no guidance on how to do so, or we were told that older kids like stickers, too.
 Stickers hold a special place in my heart, but they alone will not prepare us for the unique challenges in older classrooms.
 (Stickers won’t solve all the problems elementary teachers will encounter, either.)
 Younger and older students are different developmentally, and elementary and secondary teachers find themselves in different classroom setups.

 5. Offer Different Curriculum for Different Children

 In some countries, such as France, pupils are set on two different tracks by the time they enter our equivalent of high school grades.
 Based on their performance, they are either prepared for college or they are prepared for a more technical track.
-While American schools do allow students to choose career clusters, most of the standards they adapt are one-size fit all.
-In other words, students whose aptitude reside in technical or vocational careers and who have no desire to attend traditional college must sit in the same core classes with their college-bound peers.
-They must learn material best suited for college-bound students and take the same standardized tests.
+While American schools do allow students to choose career clusters, most of the standards they adopt are one-size fit.
+In other words, students whose aptitude resides in technical or vocational careers and who have no desire to attend traditional college must sit in the same core classes with their college-bound peers.
+They must learn the material best suited for college-bound students and take the same standardized tests.
 This is all thanks to NCLB and may continue under ESSA (time will only tell).
 While the idea that every child should be college and career ready is good in theory, it simply is not practical.
 This is not to say that anyone receives a subpar education while their counterparts receive superb education; rather, this is to argue that different people have different needs.
 Students who wish to attend a technical or vocational college still need core classes, but they do not need to learn the same material presented in a college prep class.
 They also should not take the same standardized tests, for that matter.

 If I had my way, though, I would allow students on the technical path to take college prep core classes in lieu of technical core classes and students on the college-bound path to take vocational classes as electives.
 And everyone would have to take one or two life skills classes.
 (Some states require this already, for the record.)